bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 ### Initial Values _(Default Values)_
 There is no _null_ pointer/reference/value.
-All simple values are initialised with zero or the lowest possible value should they not be specified otherwise.
 This is somewhat a non-issue as all data starts from literals.
 One either gets a value as an argument or starts from a literal.